 This is the last step of production.
 Make sure the post-production team has a process in place to ensure consistency.
 Armed with the right software, your team can quickly and easily add graphics, improve audio, and fix errors.

-Finally, export the video in the correct format.
-To ensure it plays properly on all platforms, you should export the video in the highest quality possible.
-For most situations, this means at least 4K resolution.
+For most situations, this means the best solution is creating videos in high definition – at least 4K resolution.
 All the above steps will go to waste if the video is not in the right format.

 Step 8: Publish to PDPs with DemoUp Cliplister